The hilltop village of Crillon le Brave in Provence is a picturesque place from which to cycle Mont Ventoux, says Lynette Eyb.

 Aside from the Hotel Crillon le Brave, other accommodation options in the village include Chambres d'Hôtes le Moulin d'Antélon, Domaine la Condamine (firstname.lastname@example.org, 04 90 62 47 28), M. et Mme Paradis Table d'hôtes, and Gîte Gautier.
 Camping Bellevue is along Quartier Les conils (04 90 62 42 29).

 Check here for links to accommodation in France, including hotels, gîtes, gîtes d’étapes, B&Bs, self-catered and campsite options.

 The bilingual France Bike Rentals has a shop, La Route du Ventoux, in nearby Bedoin, which has road bikes, touring bikes and hybrids, as well as Canondale tandems; they also have bike racks for cars.
 They will deliver to anywhere in the south of France.
 See also our bike hire listings.

-For those interested in the Tour de France, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson is the haunting story of arguably Britain's finest ever cyclist, and one whose memorial sits atop Ventoux near the spot where he died.
-See how Ventoux stacks up (pretty well, actually) against other famous mountains in Tour Climbs: The Complete Guide to Every Tour de France Mountain by Chris Sidwells.
-On a lighter note, Tim Moore tackles Ventoux in French Revolutions: Cycling the Tour de France.
-For more great books, see our must-read Tour books.
+For those interested in the Tour de France, Willliam Fotheringham's Put Me Back On My Bike: In Search of Tom Simpson (UK, US) is the haunting story of arguably Britain's finest ever cyclist, and one whose memorial sits atop Ventoux near the spot where he died.
+On a lighter note, Tim Moore tackles Ventoux in French Revolutions: Cycling the Tour de France (UK, US) For more great books, see our must-read Tour books.